 Congratulations on your student's acceptance and their decision to come to Seton Hall.
 Below is a checklist for the summer leading up to their freshman year to help you know what to expect in the coming months!
 We look forward to seeing you soon!
 Go Pirates!
 Download the printable version of the checklist »

 - Your student's enrollment deposit, as well as their confirmation of enrollment form should be submitted by May 1.

-- Students who want to live on-campus must submit their housing deposit as soon as possible (this is refundable until May 1).
+- Students who want to live on-campus must submit their housing deposit as soon as possible.

 - Pirate Preview, held each spring, is a great opportunity to get to know the campus, professors, and learn what students will experience as Seton Hall Pirates!

 - Make sure your student has submitted the Free Application for Federal Student Aid (FASFA) by March 1.
 Seton Hall's code is (002632).

 - Check that your student has confirmed their Pirate Adventure date and make sure to keep in mind any graduation dates or potential conflicts.

 - Check that your student has a student ID # as well as a Seton Hall username and password.

 - Login information will be sent to students in March who have paid their deposit.

 - Your student will need this during Pirate Adventure to register, as well as to get a Seton Hall ID card.